ohyrans/baffo/README.md

 # baffo
-doit and theme files for Plasma, GTK etc
+color, icon, wallpaper and theme files for a Plasma theme